-Graded level Eligibility of Horses and Ponies for each level National Level Competitions I Preliminary/Novice Horses/ponies with less than 30 upgrading points gained in Elementary and above Elementary Horses/ponies with less than 30 upgrading points gained in Medium and above Medium Horses/ponies with less than 30 upgrading points gained in Advanced and above Advanced Horses/ponies with less than 30 upgrading points gained in FEI competitions Prix St Georges and Intermediate I tests including FEI Young Rider tests Combinations must have achieved 60% or above on 2 occasions in Official Advanced competitions to be eligible to compete PSG, Intermediate 1.
-In the event that the competitions are held at the one event, they must be judged by a different panel of judges Intermediate A and B Combinations must have gained at least 60% in an Official Intermediate I competition to compete in Intermediate A and B or Intermediate II.
-Intermediate II and EA Grand Prix, including U25 Grand Prix, Combinations must have gained 60% on two occasions in Intermediate A, B or Intermediate II on two occasions to be eligible to compete Grand Prix and U25 Grand Prix.
-For GP CDNs held in conjunction with FEI Sanctioned events see Rule 4.8.3.i) FEI National Competitions Horses and riders providing proof of previous experience at the FEI level may apply to the EADC to waive qualification scores FEI- sanctioned Competitions - C CDI PSG, Inter I, A, B, Intermediate II, GP, CDI U25, CDIY, CDIJ and CDIP Within Australia Refer to rule 10.18.3 Outside Australia Combinations wishing to represent Australia overseas at FEI sanctioned events outside of Australia refer to rule 10.18.2
+Graded level Eligib oility of Horses and Ponies for each level National Level Competitions National Level Competitions Preliminary/Novice Horses/ponies Elementary a s with less than 40 upgrading points gained in nd above Elementary Horses/ponies Medium and a s with less than 40 upgrading points gained in above Medium Horses/ponies Advanced and s with less than 40 upgrading points gained in dabove Advanced Horses/ponies competitions s with less than 30 upgrading points gained in FEI Prix St Georges and Intermediate I tests including FEI Young Rider tests Combinations must have achieved 60% or above on 2 occasions in Official Advanced competitions to be eligible to compete PSG, Intermediate 1.
+In the event that the competitions are held at the one event, they must be judged by a different panel of judges Intermediate A and B Combinations must have gained at least 60% in an Official Intermediate I competition to compete in Intermediate A and B or Intermediate II Intermediate II and EA Grand Prix, including U25 Grand Prix Combinations must have gained 60% on two occasions in Intermediate A, B or Intermediate II to be eligible to compete Grand Prix and U25 Grand Prix.
+For GP CDNs held in conjunction with FEI Sanctioned events see Rule 4.8.3.i) FEI National Competitions Horses and riders providing proof of previous experience at the FEI level may apply to the EADC to waive qualification scores FEI-sanctioned Competitions CDIJ & CDIP FEI-sanctioned Competitions - CDI PSG, Inter I, A, B, Intermediate II, GP, CDI U25, CDIY, CDIJ & CDIP Within Australia Refer to rule 10.18.3 Outside Australia Combinations wishing to represent Australia overseas at FEI sanctioned events outside of Australia refer to rule 10.18.2